-The Aytoun Street SRF proposals seek to create a new vibrant and creative mixed use residential led neighbourhood, integrating the site with the surrounding area.
-The proposals seek to add to the life, vitality and 24/7 use of the area, including new housing and a variety of complementary leisure uses which would provide a means of extending dwell time and generating footfall and activity into and around the site.
+The Aytoun Street SRF proposals seek to create a new vibrant and creative mixed-use residential led neighbourhood, integrating the site with the surrounding area.

+The proposals seek to add to the life, vitality and 24/7 use of the area, including new housing and a variety of complementary leisure uses which would help extend dwell time and generate footfall and activity into and around the site.